jillnano/CCGAN-VC/README.md

 $ python convert.py --speaker_name_list SF1 SF2 SF3 SM1 SM2 TF1 TF2 TM1 TM2 TM3 --src SF1 --tar TM3
 ```

-You must put all speakers' names into speaker_name_list in order that you set in training, since it creates one-hot vector with the list.
+You must put all speakers' names into speaker_name_list in the order that you set in training, since it creates one-hot vector with the list.

 #### For n X n voice conversion (n^2 direction)